wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-a.md

     >
     > Each wallflower is thinking about a different person.
     >
-    > Who is your wallflower specifically thinking about?
+    > Who is your wallflower thinking about?
     >
     > What do they think about this person?
-How do they feel about this person?
+What do they feel?

 2. Shuffle the wallflower deck.
-3. Draw each wallflower in turn, and have the player narrate their wallflower's thoughts.
+3. Draw each wallflower in turn, and have the person playing the wallflower narrate their wallflower's thoughts.

 - The goal of this round is to create characters our wallflowers might see at the party.
 - Each player must have their wallflower think about a different person.

-## Grow Rounds
+## Grow

 In each grow round players take turns describing something at the party _all_ wallflowers notice.
 However, while all wallflowers notice,  _only one_ wallflower will be chosen to narrate their inner thoughts to all players.
 Every round, every player will narrate once, and give their wallflowers impression once.

-Each round has an opening line and rule for introducing something to the party.

 At the beginning of each round:

+0. Collect the wallflower cards and shuffle the wallflower deck.
 1. __Rotate Opening Player__
     - Rotate the opening player clockwise.
 This way, in a four player game, everyone opens the round once.
 2. __Opening Player__
     - Read the opening line for the round and narrate first.

     ```text
-    In Round:
+    Opening Lines:

     (I) It's early in the evening, not many people are here yet.